African Leadership Academy

-The African Leadership Academy (ALA) is an educational institution located in the outskirts of Johannesburg, South Africa, for students between the ages of 16 to 19 years old, with current alumni coming from 46 countries.
+The African Leadership Academy (ALA) is an educational institution located in Roodepoort on the outskirts of Johannesburg, South Africa, for students between the ages of 16 and 19 years old, with current alumni coming from 46 countries.

 Founded in 2004 by Fred Swaniker, Chris Bradford, Peter Mombaur, and Acha Leke, ALA officially opened in September 2008 with an inaugural class of 97 students.
 ALA seeks to transform Africa by identifying, developing, and connecting the next generation of African leaders.
-To achieve this goal, ALA teaches a two-year curriculum in African studies, writing and rhetoric and entrepreneurial leadership, as well as the usual academic core subjects.
+To achieve this goal, ALA teaches a two-year curriculum in African Studies, Writing, Rhetoric and Entrepreneurial Leadership, as well as the usual academic core subjects.

 History

-The founders of ALA, around 2004 launched Global Leadership Adventures, a summer program that would be a precursor to ALA.
+Around 2004, the founders of ALA, launched Global Leadership Adventures, a summer program that would be a precursor to ALA.

-In 2006, Swaniker and Bradford were recognized, by Echoing Green, who described them as two of the 15 best emerging social entrepreneurs in the world.
-In 2007 the initial campus was confirmed, and Christopher Khaemba was announced as the inaugural Dean of the School while the current dean is Hatim Eltayeb.
+In 2006, Swaniker and Bradford were recognized by Echoing Green, who described them as two of the 15 best emerging social entrepreneurs in the world.
+In 2007 the initial campus was confirmed, and Christopher Khaemba was announced as the inaugural Dean of the School.
+The current dean of African Leadership Academy is Derek Smith.

 ALA campus

 The campus is located in Honeydew, on the outskirts of Johannesburg.
-Students share a dormitory, and there are modern facilities including a sports field, 350 seater auditorium, classrooms and dining hall.
-In 2014, construction began on new dormitories that will allow ALA to increase new student numbers to 120 in 2016.
+Students share a dormitory, and there are modern facilities including a sports field, a 450 seater auditorium, classrooms and a dining hall.
+In 2016, ALA renovated its dormitories, allowing the school to increase the number of students in each class by 30%.

 Admission process

-The African Leadership Academy receives several thousand applications during the first round, where approximately 400 are selected to attend Finalist events held across the continent.
-The finalists then write entrance exams, participate in group activities and are interviewed as 120 students will be selected to attend the academy.
+The African Leadership Academy receives several thousand applications during the first round, where approximately 400 are selected to attend finalist events held across the continent.
+The finalists then write entrance exams, participate in group activities and are interviewed.
+120 students are selected annually to attend the Academy.
 Admissions status is usually finalized by mid-April.

 Selection criteria

-The African Leadership Academy uses five criteria for admission:
+The African Leadership Academy uses four criteria for admitting students annually.
+African Leadership Academy uses: